hashbangash/forgiveness-client/README.md

 GitHub identifies known vulnerabilities in my dependencies.
 There are quite a few vulnerabilities in the devDependencies.
 Go ahead, try to break my app!

 ## Future of this App
 Learning how to build an app where I can continually update to current versions of dependencies is a huge priority of mine going forward.
 This will help keep my apps secure.
+I'd love to tighten up the layout as well with more perfect Bootstrap and CSS styles.

 #### Image Source
 Mount_Everest_as_seen_from_Drukair2.jpg: shrimpo1967 derivative work: Papa Lima Whiskey 2 (talk) (https://commons.wikimedia.org/wiki/File:Mount_Everest_as_seen_from_Drukair2_PLW_edit.jpg), „Mount Everest as seen from Drukair2 PLW edit“, https://creativecommons.org/licenses/by-sa/2.0/legalcode.